A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Generalising the Capstan Equation

-where $f_r^\alpha$ are the frictional force densities and $f_r^3$ is the normal reaction force density of the true-membrane in the curvilinear space, and $\mu_F$ is the coefficient of friction at the contact region. \end{hyp}
+where $f_r^\alpha$ are the frictional force densities and $f_r^3$ is the normal reaction force density of the true-membrane in the curvilinear space, and $\mu_F$ is the coefficient of friction of the true-membrane and the rigid obstacle at the contact region. \end{hypothesis}